jfields7/software-scripts/README.md

 Typically this involves downloading and compiling the software; systemwide installation is not performed because this often requires sudo permissions, which may not be available in every situation.
-However, where possible each script will add a symbolic link to the executable into the base directory to make manual installation easier.
+However, where possible each script will add a symbolic link to the executable into a directory called "bin" to make access easier.

 There are scripts for the following programs:
 * CVS: An old version control program often used by other old software.
 Modern Linux